Marius Røvde: Coaching Education & Professional Development

 Together with a small group of professional coaches from Houston, Seattle, Dallas and Colorado, Rovde was instrumental in talks and founding an MLS goalkeeper coaches Union in 2017, and MLS and US Soccer's own goalkeeper Pro License program.
 Rovde suggested a minimum knowledge and experience requirement to become a MLS goalkeeping coach in order to raise standards and professionalism throughout the goalkeeper trade.

-Sports management
+Executive Leadership

-On 4 February 2020, after a short spell as Goalkeeping Program Technical Lead at youth club Richmond FC, in the city of Richmond, British Columbia, Canada, Rovde was elevated to the role of Executive Director of the club.
+Rovde transitioned into executive leadership within youth and community football organizations.
+In 2020, after a short spell as Goalkeeping, Program and Technical Lead at youth club Richmond FC, in Richmond, BC, Rovde was elevated to the role of Executive Director of the club overseeing operations, strategic planning, coach development and community partnerships.

-In 2022 Rovde was awarded Association of the Year for Richmond FC, by the Richmond Chamber of Commerce Business Excellence Awards for his work in community outreach, and success in the growth and development of the club.
+During his tenor Rovde was awarded Association of the Year for Richmond FC, by the Richmond Chamber of Commerce Business Excellence Awards for his work in community outreach, and success in the growth and development of the club.
 In 2023 he was a finalist as the Business Leader of the year by the Richmond Chamber of Commerce.